-Business owners must now begin to adapt to the packaging trends and play their role in alleviating pollution and conserving raw materials.
+Business owners must now begin to adapt to packaging trends and take responsibility for their role in alleviating pollution and conserving raw materials.

 It causes little to no damage to the environment and can be reused and repurposed.

-Unlike plastic, bottles, cans or styrofoam, paper can be produced and recycled without using a lot of harmful chemicals.
+Unlike plastic, bottles, cans or Styrofoam, paper can be produced and recycled without using harmful chemicals.

-There are two paper materials that are good for high-quality packaging, but still eco-friendly:
+There are two paper materials that yield high-quality packaging, and are still eco-friendly:

 SBS paperboards are produced from bleached virgin wood pulp and normally contain mineral or synthetic pigment as a coating.

-It is perfectly white inside and out, making it an excellent packaging material.
-SBS paperboards can be cut, creased, hot foil stamped and embossed.
+It is perfectly white inside and out, making it an excellent packaging material for custom printing.

-It is normally used to package products such as chocolate, cigarettes, cosmetics, medicines, supplements and even frozen food because it is acid-free and has no smell or taste.
+It is common to use SBS to package products such as chocolate, cigarettes, cosmetics, medicines, supplements, and even frozen food because it is acid-free with no smell or taste.

-SBS paperboards are also perfect for graphics, signages, and prints because they do not degrade over time.
+SBS paperboards are also perfect for graphics, signage, and prints because they do not degrade over time.

-When it comes to packaging, less is more.
+When it comes to minimalist packaging, less is more.

 Minimalism in packaging means paring down packaging materials and also paring down the visual aspects of the design.

-Companies that adapted minimalist print on the packaging say they are allowing their products to do the talking.
+Companies that adopted minimalist print on the packaging say they are allowing their products to do the talking.

 Minimalist designs prevent consumers from being distracted from the central focus of the packaging and convey a highly targeted brand message in an instantly understandable way.

-Minimalist packaging prints also drive consumers to reuse and recycle the product packaging rather than throwing them away.
+Minimalist packaging prints also drive consumers to reuse and recycle product packaging rather than throw them away.

-From a packaging manufacturers’ standpoint, minimalist designs, such as black on white and digital print, look more elegant.
-The minimalist designs have the opportunity to produce high-quality, eye-appealing packaging.
+From a packaging manufacturer’s standpoint, minimalist designs, such as black-on-white and digital printing, look more elegant.

 The primary goal of minimalist packaging is to save raw materials and eliminate waste without compromising the durability or functionality of the packaging.